w3f/polkadot-wiki/docs/kusama-statemine-ledger.md

 If you would like to send a transfer from your account housed on the Ledger device, the easiest method is to use [Polkadot-JS Apps UI][apps].

 > *Important:* Transfering in this way sends tokens to another account on the Statemine parachain.
-If you need to transfer KSM between Statemine and Kusama, see "Teleporting KSM" below.
+If you need to transfer KSM between Statemine and Kusama, see the [Teleporting](#teleporting) section below.

 - Click on the "Send" button next to your account.
 - In the second input, select one of the accounts from the drop-down menu or paste the address that you want to transfer funds to.